lopezdsr/sql-query/sqlref/sql_reference.template.md

 ```
 {: codeblock}

-The option *NOSCAN* only collects the bytes of the objects.
+The option `NOSCAN` only collects the sizes of the objects.
 HIDE END -->

 ### Describe Table
 {: #chapterDescribeTable}